excid3/noticed/README.md

 ### Custom Noticed Model Methods

-In order to extend the Noticed models you'll need to use a concern an a to_prepare block:
+In order to extend the Noticed models you'll need to use a concern and a to_prepare block:

 ```ruby
 # config/initializers/noticed.rb